Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which areas in Barcelona are considered boring or undesirable by residents?

-The Barcelona areas that residents most commonly describe as boring or undesirable include parts of outer Nou Barris like Ciutat Meridiana, industrial-edge zones in Zona Franca, and some disconnected pockets of Sant Andreu far from metro stations.
+The Barcelona areas that residents most often describe as boring or undesirable to live in are parts of outer Nou Barris (particularly Ciutat Meridiana, Torre Baro, and Vallbona), and certain industrial-edge zones around Zona Franca in Sants-Montjuic.

-Residents find these Barcelona areas less appealing for understandable reasons:
+Each of these Barcelona areas is perceived as less appealing for a different reason:

 What sources have we used to write this blog article?